-- A. Lack of or Inadequate Documentation of Financial Reporting and Budgetary Processes.
-Document the funds management process and controls to accurately reflect all aspects of the end-to-end budget to execute process, including processes and controls performed by DLA and service providers. - B. Lack of Controls over Compliance with the TFM United States Standard General Ledger (USSGL).
-Design and implement controls to configure posting logic to be compliant with the USSGL; link business events to the correct posting logic; and post transactions as intended. - C. Lack of or Inadequate Controls over Financial Reporting Processes. - Beginning Balances for Budgetary Accounts.
-Design and implement control activities to accurately state the beginning balances for carryforward budgetary accounts. - Trading Partner Transactions.
+A. Lack of or Inadequate Documentation of Financial Reporting and Budgetary Processes.
+Document the funds management process and controls to accurately reflect all aspects of the end-to-end budget to execute process, including processes and controls performed by DLA and service providers.

+- B. Lack of Controls Over Compliance with the TFM USSGL.
+Design and implement controls to configure posting logic to be compliant with the USSGL; link business events to the correct posting logic; and post transactions as intended. - C. Lack of or Inadequate Controls Over Financial Reporting Processes. - Beginning Balances for Budgetary Accounts.
+Design and implement control activities to accurately state the beginning balance for carryforward budgetary accounts. - Trading Partner Transactions.
 Design and implement controls to perform a reconciliation at the agreement level to validate trading partner eliminations, which includes identifying, researching and resolving variances between DLA general ledger data and trading partners. - Contingent Liabilities.
 Design and implement controls related to litigation to identify, estimate, record and disclose contingent liabilities in the financial statements. - Financial Statement Close Process.
-Develop and implement controls around the annual close and reconciliation process, which includes a complete, accurate and timely reconciliation of the UTB to the ATB.

-- Budgetary to Proprietary Tie Points.
+Develop and implement controls around the annual close and reconciliation process, which includes a complete, accurate and timely reconciliation of the UTB to the ATB, including suballottee balances, and processes and controls to analyze the impact of new accounting standards. - Budgetary to Proprietary Tie Points.
 Design and implement controls to reconcile budgetary to proprietary tie points and investigate variances. - Monthly or Quarterly JV Adjustments.
 Design and implement controls to review and approve JV adjustments recorded in the general ledger and DDRS by DLA and DFAS for completeness, accuracy and validity prior to posting. - Financial Statement Review Process.
 Design and implement controls to sufficiently review the quarterly financial statements and disclosures; to detect and correct misstatements; and to review that the financial statements and disclosures are complete and prepared in accordance with U.S. GAAP. - Receipt of Budgetary Funding.
 Design and implement controls to perform an adequate reconciliation of the amounts recorded in the general ledger to the Consolidated Appropriations Act and the final report on budget execution and budgetary resources. - D. Lack of or Inadequate Documentation to Substantiate Budgetary Execution.
 Develop and implement procedures to generate complete and accurate listings of budgetary accounts at the purchase order and sales order level that reconcile to the general ledger.